-- Headtorch – the Black Diamond Storm (UK & USA) is our choice because it’s waterproof, 400 lumens and good value.
+- Headtorch – the Black Diamond Storm is our choice because it’s waterproof, 400 lumens and good value.

-- Water storage – it’s really useful to take water storage if there aren’t nearby water sources.
-The Camelbak water bladder holds 3L and come with a mouthpiece so can be used for outdoor pursuits too.
+- Water storage – a water bladder is really useful to take water storage if there aren’t nearby water sources.

 - Camping cooking gear – for outdoor cooking you’ll need a camping stove, gas, cutlery, plates and pans.